top of page

 Side profile before surgery.

-The nostril view demonstrated significant asymmetry, with a smaller left nostril caused by columellar adhesion and scar contracture.
+The nostril view showed significant nostril asymmetry.
+The left nostril was smaller due to columellar adhesion and scar contracture.

 • Smaller left nostril